KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Key training tasks
 * Data prep: data has to be cleaned, deduplicated, offensive content removed
-* Getting data: just like in search, some sources are weighted more highly than others.
+* Getting data: some sources are weighted more highly than others.
 * Tokenization: transforming words (or subwords) into numerical IDs.
 Will says there are approximately one quadrillion tokens.

 ![](djangocon-us-2025-recap-images/llm-inference-processing.png)